timwiles/timwiles.github.io/README.md

 # Latest sub-project - End period poverty in Eastern Uganda

 In Eastern Uganda, many women and schoolgirls can go for months without access to sanitary products of any kind.
-Emergency supplies can be given in extreme circumstances, but this is not a long-term solution.

 However, when given a little training and equipment, we are showing that women in Eastern Uganda are capable of educating their communities in reproductive health issues, and even manufacturing their own sanitary products in a safe, sustainable manner.